mpilar/wt-mmt/README.md

 ## TODOs
 Other than the TODOs in the code, there are a few overall tasks left:

-- **Security**: Oh god I really need to review the security model for this, althogh it behaves sufficiently like a black box (should leak nothing to anyone that stumbles into it on the wild)
+- **Security**: Oh god I really need to review the security model for this, althogh it behaves sufficiently like a black box (should leak nothing useful to anyone that stumbles into it on the wild)
 - Cleanup the config code.
 - The `cron-update` code saves state too many times.
 (Possible solution `async` module)
 - Now that I think about it, some mail packages get stuck in the initial state for a really long time, date tracking should be added so that old tracking numbers can be automatically deleted.